CLOSING DAY

 1:30 Front Gate Opens - Be sure to bring your photo ID and have it ready as we will check it at the front gate and have you sign out your camper.
 If someone other than you is picking up your camper, please make sure they are listed as an “authorized pickup” in your online account.

 You will be directed to park near your camper’s cabin and all of the girls will be waiting in their cabins.
-You can go inside, meet her counselors and friends, and help her get all her belongings.
+You can go inside, meet her counselors and friends, and help her get all of her belongings.
 If you have multiple campers, we suggest parking between the cabins to make it easier to carry their stuff.

 At that point you are free to head out or walk around camp with your daughter.
-There will be watermelon and Gatorade at the Grubstake, the Canteen Store will be open for shopping, the barn will be open for 'Meet and Greet' with the animals, and of course you can take a peek at other class locations at your own pace.
+There will be watermelon and lemonade at the Grubstake, the Canteen Store will be open for shopping, the barn will be open for 'Meet and Greet' with the animals, and of course you can take a peek at other class locations at your own pace.

 As you know, our roadways are narrow and we have limited parking spaces.
 Please be aware of parking so you don’t block in others (or block the flow of traffic) and also please DRIVE SLOWLY as the campers are used to running around camp freely without the concern of cars.